alelawsoWTAMU/CIDM_6325_Final_Project_Lawson/docs/QUICKSTART.md

 ```bash
 py manage.py seed_tasks
 ```
-This loads 12 sample maintenance tasks into the database.
+This loads 62 comprehensive maintenance tasks into the database.

 ### Step 6: Start the Development Server
 ```bash